 Diabetes, a common and a chronic condition, affects more than one-third of the world's population.
 It is known to affect the day-to-day lifestyle of a person.
-While medication can generate impressive results, the condition requires a strict diet regime to improve quality of life.
+While medication can help with the management of diabetes, strict dietary management also plays an important role in improving quality of life.

 Broccoli is best suited for diabetics because of its high fibre and low-calorie content.
 It is rich in vitamins A and C. Broccoli also contains a sulphur-rich compound called sulforaphane which may help regulate the body's blood sugar levels.